-NOTE: The following steps use the BDD diagram, which is not available in GENESYS Essentials using the traditional base view set.
+NOTE: The following steps use the BDD diagram.
 Similar actions can be performed in the physical block diagram.

 - 2. Select the BDD tab.

 - ₹ BDD

 - 3. From the Toolbox, click the Key Entities icon, then drag the Component Geospatial Library on top of System Context to create the built in relationship.